-After starting my career as the lead designer at Dutch startup Floorplanner, I took the leap and co-founded HolyTicket.
+In 2015 I took the leap and co-founded HolyTicket.
 With HolyTicket, we built an easy to use app for music venues to manage their events and make an evaluation of the success of their events based on data.
 As anyone who has ever worked within a small team knows, at a startup you fulfill many roles.
-Among others, I was HolyTicket’s product designer.
+My main role at Holyticket was being the product designer.

 Where to add value